khofstadter/CS220-AU-navigating-the-digital-world/README.md

   - global studies and human rights
   - essex abround exchange

-Most who enrolled are 1st year students, but there are some 2nd year (and maybe 3rd year) students as well.
-Some of you only do the practical part of the module (taught by me) and some both, the AU and the SP part taught by Dr Di Franco.

-Because of Covid, the workshops will use a hybrid/dual-mode teaching method i.e. some students will be in the classroom with me and some will attend via the online Zoom meeting.
-Students cannot swap around and do learning some weeks face-to-face and other weeks remotely.
+- some are 1st and some 2nd year students
+- some only do AU, some only SP, some both
+- most of you will be here in the class, Kevin on Zoom

 _What are the advantages of having such an wide range of disciplines mixed in one group?_